-- Remove all plastic bags and tape, and clean the air cleaner intake. - Lubricate the pivots, nuts, and bolts. - Test the brakes before motorcycle operation. - Start the engine and run it for 5 minutes.
+- Remove the plastic bags and tape, and clean the air cleaner intake. - Lubricate the pivots, nuts, and bolts. - Test the brakes before motorcycle operation. - Start the engine and run it for 5 minutes.

-Never wax or lubricate the brake discs.
+Never wax or lubricate the brake disc.
 Loss of braking and an accident could result.
 Clean the disc with an oilless solvent such as trichloroethylene or acetone.
-Observe the solvent manufacuturer's warnings.
-Bolt and Nut Tightening
+Observe the solvent manufacturer's warnings.